Time: < 1 minute

 • The dissertation must be successfully completed and defended (preferably prior to Internship)

-• All program requirements must be completed within eight calendar years of matriculation
+• All Program requirements must be completed within eight calendar years of matriculation

 A Doctor of Clinical Psychology degree opens doors in a variety of industries, including health care, social assistance, public administration, and professional, scientific, technical and educational services, among others.